)

 And more

-Now that we’ve seen why ERPs are useful, next we’ll cover highly-rated ERP systems and why finance professionals love them.
+Now that we’ve seen why ERP systems are useful, let's cover highly rated ERP systems and why finance professionals love them.

 Top ERP system examples as voted by finance leaders

-Over 180 finance leaders voted on their favorite finance tools – including their preferred ERP systems.
-We’ve rounded up the top five winners with descriptions, popular features, and ratings.
+Over 250+ finance leaders voted for their favourite finance tools – including their preferred ERP systems.
+Here are the top systems for 2025, with new entries and expert commentary.

 1. NetSuite